the air ticket

 Legal Requirements - No child may travel outside the city where they live unaccompanied by parents or guardians without express judicial authorization.
 This authorization is waived when the child is accompanied by one of the parents.
 In addition, it is possible for children and adolescents to travel unaccompanied by both parents, provided that legal requirements are observed.
 If in doubt, always consult the airline.
 It is important to note that the rules for international flights are different.

-For, International flights, do not forget to check the requirements of the country of destination - such as minimum passport validity, entry or transit visa, vaccination certificate, among others - in order to avoid any inconvenience.
+To International flights, do not forget to check the requirements of the country of destination - such as minimum passport validity, entry or transit visa, vaccination certificate, among others - in order to avoid any inconvenience.

 Access - Only passengers with valid boarding passes (flight date and time) can enter the departure lounges.